adrian-griffin/go-tools/README.md

 ✌ Some go tools ive made for my convenience with my homelab and selfhosted setups.
 All can be used with, at most, a mediocre amount of Go experience and a lil adjustment, feel free to copy, reuse, and redistribute in any capacity.
 All tools are built for debian and debian-based machines, all CLI based.

+Raw source, go will need to be installed on your machine to build into executables.
+Please visit Go's documentation for installation instructions, here: https://go.dev/doc/install

 ### baxup
 Performs backups on a target directory or Docker compose container.
 Specifically, data is tarballed and either copied to a remote machine, and stored in another directory on the local machine.
 Data can be reliably and securely copied to a remote machine via rsync over SSH (with data validation checksums) using the built in `remote-send` function.
 "Docker mode" also collects docker image digests and version information and stores this information alongside the `docker-compose.yml` file before compression at docker container termination time.